-If you make the decision to buy a salvage car, then it is important that you know what to do with it in New York.
+If you make the decision to buy a salvage car in NY, then then it is important that you know what to do with it in New York.
 You actually have to follow some rules and take some steps before you can legally drive that vehicle.
 As these rules vary from state to state, you need to know what’s required of you in New York specifically.

 What Is a Salvage Car?